Worry Free Vacations In Phuket

 We always take with us a photocopy of our passport, insurance details and policy number as well as emergency contact numbers.

-We keep these copies in a safe place but separate to the originals.
+We keep these copies in a safe place but separate to our original documentation.

 The beaches in Phuket throughout the high season are calm and crystal